atzori/atzori.github.io/projects/rankProperties/index.md

 http://swipe.unica.it/apps/rankProperties/?property=http://dbpedia.org/property/populationTotal&entity=Cagliari

 The result is provided in JSON format, such that it can be used within other projects online.
 The API also allows to compute the general ranking of properties, without specifying an entity:

 http://swipe.unica.it/apps/rankProperties/?property=http://dbpedia.org/property/populationTotal

 In this second case, the ranking is not computed according to a specific entity.
+Other details are available in our paper (currently under submission).